What Is Containerization?

 Containerization is a modern technology that has drastically transformed the software deployment process.
 It involves packaging software applications and all their dependencies into a single, self-contained unit known as a container.

-So, what is a container?
+What is a container?

-A container is a package containing all the necessary components required to run an application.
+A container is a package containing all the necessary dependencies required to run an application.
 It makes it super easy to move your app from one environment to another.
 You don't have to stress about compatibility issues or anything like that.
 For instance, a developer can quickly move the app from their laptop to a production server without any hassle.

 Here's a concrete example to illustrate this: